Mandel Maven's Nest Lilith Watch:

-To find specific reviews by Nora Lee Mandel search by title, scroll TV shows as listed by season since 1999
+To find specific reviews by Nora Lee Mandel search by TV show title as listed by season since 1999 via your search engine

 Unlike everybody else, I am very careful in my analyses of films and TV shows to identify Jewish characters through actual evidence in dialogue, actions or supporting visuals (like the ubiquitous menorah-on-the-shelf prop).
 I look at how the character is explicitly identified, but have had to expand to implications, particularly by a Jewish-type-sounding name, though I find that no one else makes these distinctions.
 (Like Elissa Strauss, in The Forward, 5/14/2015, calls “Brassy Jewish Woman 2.0: Pamela From Louie C.K.”, though there has been no references that the character played by co-writer/producer/star (and Jew) Pamela Adlon is Jewish.)
 Even though I’ve stretched into what I call “putative Jews”, there needs to be more indication than who plays the part.